Otto Hahn: Discovery of nuclear fission

-With the Anschluss, Germany's unification with Austria on 12 March 1938, Meitner lost her Austrian citizenship, and fled to Sweden.
+With the Anschluss, Germany's annexation of Austria on 12 March 1938, Meitner lost her Austrian citizenship, and fled to Sweden.
 She carried only a little money, but before she left, Hahn gave her a diamond ring he had inherited from his mother.
 Meitner continued to correspond with Hahn by mail.
 In late 1938 Hahn and Strassmann found evidence of isotopes of an alkaline earth metal in their sample.
-Finding a group 2 alkaline earth metal was problematic, because it did not logically fit with the other elements found thus far.
+Finding a group 2 metal was problematic, because it did not logically fit with the other elements found thus far.
 Hahn initially suspected it to be radium, produced by splitting off two alpha-particles from the uranium nucleus, but chipping off two alpha particles via this process was unlikely.
 The idea of turning uranium into barium (by removing around 100 nucleons) was seen as preposterous.

-During a visit to Copenhagen on 10 November, Hahn discussed these results with Niels Bohr, Lise Meitner, and Otto Robert Frisch.
+During a visit to Copenhagen on 10 November, Hahn discussed these results with Niels Bohr, Meitner, and Otto Robert Frisch.
 Further refinements of the technique, leading to the decisive experiment on 16–17 December 1938, produced puzzling results: the three isotopes consistently behaved not as radium, but as barium.
 Hahn, who did not inform the physicists in his Institute, described the results exclusively in a letter to Meitner on 19 December:

 In her reply, Meitner concurred.
 "At the moment, the interpretation of such a thoroughgoing breakup seems very difficult to me, but in nuclear physics we have experienced so many surprises, that one cannot unconditionally say: 'it is impossible'."
 On 22 December 1938, Hahn sent a manuscript to Naturwissenschaften reporting their radiochemical results, which were published on 6 January 1939.
-On 27 December, Hahn telephoned the editor of Naturwissenschaften and requested an addition to the article, speculating that some platinum group elements previously observed in irradiated uranium, which were originally interpreted as transuranium elements, could in fact be technetium (then called "masurium"), mistakenly believing that the atomic masses had to add up rather than the atomic numbers.
+On 27 December, Hahn telephoned the editor of the Naturwissenschaften and requested an addition to the article, speculating that some platinum group elements previously observed in irradiated uranium, which were originally interpreted as transuranium elements, could in fact be technetium (then called "masurium"), mistakenly believing that the atomic masses had to add up rather than the atomic numbers.
 By January 1939, he was sufficiently convinced of the formation of light elements that he published a new revision of the article, retracting former claims of observing transuranic elements and neighbours of uranium.